-Over three thousand Americans develop renal failure every single month.
+Over 3,000 Americans develop renal failure every single month.
 They are left with two options, neither one appealing.
 For one, dialysis strips them of daily freedoms as they spend long hours statically sitting in a hospital room.
 On the other hand, a kidney transplant is their ultimate saving grace, but the national list is long and the wait arduous.

 As of 2016, it takes an average of three and a half years for an individual on the waiting list to receive a transplant.
 These patients are the lucky ones, as over four hundred others perish every month waiting for their match.
 With the bulk of the “Baby Boomers” generation entering senescence in the coming years, the number of people developing end-stage kidney failure and thus requiring a transplant is projected to skyrocket, putting further strain on the already onerous waiting list.

 For those with extensive means, there is another way to circumvent the queue: by tiptoeing around the law.
 Black markets for human organs exist in practically every nation and are especially prominent in countries with large demand, as is the case in the United States.
 Reports indicate that internationally trafficked kidneys can sell for more than $160,000 in the United States, easily topping the market value of a small house.
-Despite this absurd-sounding price, experts like Harvard Professor Francis Delmonco estimate that up to 10% of all kidney transplants performed globally every year are performed illegally.
+Despite this absurd-sounding price, experts like Harvard professor Francis Delmonco estimate that up to 10% of all kidney transplants performed globally every year are performed illegally.